ErikBoraHuynh/Homelabs/Wazuh/README.md

 - **Log metadata provided valuable context**, such as file paths, event types, and timestamps—similar to what security analysts review during investigations.

-- **Wazuh can serve as an effective SIEM for endpoint monitoring**, especially for small environments or homelabs aiming to understand detection mechanics.
+- **Wazuh can serve as an effective SIEM for endpoint monitoring**, especially for small environments or home labs aiming to understand detection mechanics.

 ***